GODIMONGO/website/web/docs/panel/environment.md

 ## APP_USE_DECRYPTION_CACHE

-When enabled, decrypted secrets are temporarily stored in Redis for faster access.
-Improves performance but means decrypted values are present in cache - evaluate against your threat model before enabling.
+When enabled, decrypted secrets are kept in the Panel process memory for 30 seconds so repeated reads skip the decryption step.
+They are never written to Redis.
+Improves performance but means decrypted values stay in memory longer - evaluate against your threat model before enabling.

 Default:
 ```plaintext